Refreshing MIH’s Website

 Sometimes a further Notice is issued, Notice of Reasons awarding a Contract to carry out Works, but only in cases where the lowest tender the or the nominated contractor is not being used.

 However, what happens, when you have been through all the relevant stages of consultation, in this case only two as we are going for the lowest tender, answered all the questions and two of the owners write to you saying that they don’t agree with the works, won’t contribute and then advise that they do not feel that they have been communicated with?

-In the scenario described above, we held an AGM in June and an Informal Owners Meeting afterwards, where we discuss the works with minutes being sent out promptly thereafter.
-Subsequently we sent out the Notice of Intention and as we often find, heard nothing further, so far so good, but then again at this time money was not being demanded for these works.
+In the scenario described above, we held an AGM in June and an Informal Owners Meeting afterward, where we discuss the works with minutes being sent out promptly thereafter.
+Subsequently, we sent out the Notice of Intention and as we often find, heard nothing further, so far so good, but then again at this time money was not being demanded for these works.

 These were considered in conjunction with the Board being mindful of the Owner’s financial commitments and further reductions negotiated with the Statement of Estimates issued thereafter.

-With the issuing of the demands, the questions started and luckily, we were able to refer to the meeting and the minutes and the Notices.
+With the issuing of the demands, the questions started, and luckily, we were able to refer to the meeting and the minutes and the Notices.
 We were also able to explain why the works were required and provide copies of all the documentation.
-However, the real difference for our owners is how MIH have looked to collect these funds offering payment plans well in advance of the works so that the financial burden doesn’t prove too onerous for them.
+However, the real difference for our owners is how MIH has looked to collect these funds offering payment plans well in advance of the works so that the financial burden doesn’t prove too onerous for them.
 We have been able to advise them of potential funding options that they can explore and are confident that by the time we get to March we will be in full funds to carry out the works.
-Not only are we looking forward to seeing our property restored to its glory and compliant with the Health and Safety requirements, we are confident that as a result of this investments, owners will see an immediate increase in their property value.
-A “win- win” all round we feel.
+Not only are we looking forward to seeing our property restored to its glory and compliant with the Health and Safety requirements, but we are also confident that as a result of these investments, owners will see an immediate increase in their property value.
+A “win-win” all-round we feel.